caicedocc/Ads1015_esp8266/README.md

 # Ads1015_esp8266

 A library to use ADS1015 12-bit ADC along with esp8266 MCUs.
+Created May 2019
+by Cesar Caicedo Caicedo

 ## Notice

 This implementation uses the library [brzo_i2c](https://github.com/pasko-zh/brzo_i2c) instead of Wire for reliable I2C comunication at fast mode speeds.
 It makes the code dependent of esp8266 MCUs.

 ## Prerequisites